Sums of CR functions from competing CR structures: Conjugate structures

 \subsection{Results on the ball}

 Early work focused on the case of the ball $B^n$ in $\mathbb{C}^n$.
 In particular, Nirenberg observed that there is no second-order system of differential operators tangent to $S^3$ that exactly characterize pluriharmonic functions (see \S \ref{S:Nir} for more details).
 Third-order characterizations were developed by Bedford in the global case and Audibert in the local case (which requires stronger conditions).
+To state these results, we define the tangential operators